bjorneik/bear-crypto/content/about.md

 ## Contact

-Feel free to reach out with questions or corrections through [your preferred contact method].
+Feel free to reach out with questions or corrections.